 Transportation and Other Living Skills

-I.L.P.
-Staff and volunteer speakers present information in these focus areas to youth in the form of curriculum, classes and workshops.
-Case management that is youth driven provides ongoing transition planning for the youth’s success.
+The I.L.P.
+Coordinator and volunteer speakers present information in these focus areas to youth in the form of curriculum, classes and workshops.
+Participation in monthly one-on-ones and peer group meetings on these topics is mandatory to remain in the program.
+Case management is youth driven and provides ongoing transition planning for the youth’s success.